 40 Best Ways to Jumpstart Your Career

-Here's how to really shake things up and advance your career at the same time.
+How to really shake things up and advance your career at the same time

 Listen to your gut when hiring people

-But around the 101st applicant, something will happen: A little voice in your head will say “I can imagine working with this guy….”
+But around the 101st applicant, something will happen: A little voice in your head will say “I can imagine working with this one….”
 And that’s the key.
 Use a search firm, if you must.
 Employ the resources of your HR department.
-But in the end, it will be your gut that makes you stick out your hand and say, “Welcome, Bud.
+But in the end, it will be your gut that makes you stick out your hand and say, “Welcome, pal.
 Now lock in and get to work.”
-And for more on finding the right hire, here are the 15 Signs You’ve Found the Perfect Business Partner.

 Never take a job just for the money

 Or, for that matter, never take a job you don’t want, especially if you’re nearing middle age.
-Never take a job because your wife or husband wants to be near her mommy.
-Put another way: 1) Take a job only when the offer wakes you up at 3 a.m. because you’re too excited to sleep (this has nothing to do with the money).
+Never take a job because your wife or husband wants to be near the in-laws.
+Actually, just put it this way: 1) Take a job only when the offer wakes you up at 3:00 a.m. because you’re too excited to sleep (this has nothing to do with the money).
 2) Always ask yourself what you want to do first, then listen to other people second.
 You’ll be no good to your family if you’re living some imaginary person’s life.

 Eat away from your desk more